 and for all the latest information on Agenda, Activities, Lodging, and Logistics.

 2017 National Wilderness Workshop.
 Russellville, Arkansas, October 2-5

-This year the National Wilderness Workshop is hosted by NWSA, SWS, and AIM for Wilderness Stewardship, a new wilderness stewardship start-up located in the Ozark country of Arkansas, Missouri, and Illinois.
+Last year the National Wilderness Workshop was hosted by NWSA, SWS, and AIM for Wilderness Stewardship, a new wilderness stewardship start-up located in the Ozark country of Arkansas, Missouri, and Illinois.
 Co-hosted by Arkansas Tech University, the Buffalo National River, NPS, and the Ozark-St. Francis and Ouachita National Forests.
-Sponsors this year include: The Forest Service, the Ozark Highlands Trail Association, and Arkansas Audubon.
-The Workshop will bring together regional and national experts on wilderness to provide useful training and discussion on wilderness science, wilderness stewardship, and volunteer management for the wilderness stewardship community.
+Sponsors last year included: The Forest Service, and the Ozark Highlands Trail Association.
+The Workshop brought together regional and national experts on wilderness to provide useful training and discussion on wilderness science, wilderness stewardship, and volunteer management for the wilderness stewardship community.

 2016 National Wilderness Workshop - Missoula Montana

 2015 NWSA Workshop Missoula, Montana - October 28-31